mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 .. code-block:: yaml

-                                                    type: datepicker               # on click in the textfield a datepicker will open
+                                                    type: datep              # on click in the textfield a datepicker will open
                                                     value: 2015-01-01        # define a start value for the datepicker (optional)
                                                     format: YYYY-MM-DD       # define a dateformat (optional), default is YYYY-MM-DD

 Definition of information (type infotext)